 Ingredient quantities for Christmas brownies are in the recipe card below, but here are a few noteworthy tips:

-- Brownies: Use a boxed mix or your favorite brownie recipe.
+- Brownies: Use a boxed mix or your favorite homemade brownies recipe.
 Our hands-down favorite are Ghirardelli Brownies (affiliate).
 You can get them at most grocery stores, or in bulk at Costco for cheaper.
 Whatever you use, I suggest something without chocolate chips so that you can cut clean squares easily.

 - Powdered sugar: Sift or whisk it if it is clumpy.

 - Vanilla extract: Gives the frosting extra flavor.
+You can substitute peppermint extract if you'd like.

 - Heavy cream: Also goes by heavy whipping cream in the store.